 Supplements on Online Marketplaces: Heavy Metals, Viagra, and Rice Flour Counterfeits

-Along with providing information on whether supplements might be right for you, this article also links to Fullscript where you can buy supplements online through Fullscript’s secure healthcare formulary and get free shipping and 20% off the retail price of professional-grade supplements.
+Along with providing information on whether supplements might be right for you, this article also links to Fullscript where you can buy high quality supplements.
+Order online through Fullscript’s secure healthcare formulary to get the best prices and free shipping on professional-grade supplements.

 Why Do We Even Trust Supplements?